 Fishing & Kayak Fishing

-Petawawa has two great rivers to fish from.
-Both the Petawawa and Ottawa Rivers hold numerous species of game fish.
+Petawawa has two great rivers, the Petawawa and Ottawa Rivers, which hold numerous species of game fish.

 Kayak Fishing contiunues to grow in popularity as we see more and more kayaks out on the lakes and rivers.
-Allowing for access to spots you could never reach by boat or as a way to get back in touch with nature in an active way.
-Want to try you hand at Kayak Fishing you can rent kayaks at Petawawa Point Beach during the summer months for only $7.50 per hour.
-Want to take the next step....make sure to check out the Upper Ottawa Kayak Fishing Derby as a part of the Upper Ottawa River Race and Paddle Festival.
+It allows access to spots you could never reach by boat or getting back in touch with nature in an active way.
+If you want to give Kayak Fishing a try, rent a kayak from Petawawa Point Beach.
+If you are ready to take the next step....make sure to check out the Upper Ottawa Kayak Fishing Derby as a part of the Upper Ottawa River Race and Paddle Festival.

 OTHER LOCATIONS TO FISH

-Lemke Lake, located at Doran road and Highway 17 is a favorite for families.
-The Ministry of Natural Recourses annually stocks speckled trout in Lemke Lake as a put and take lake.
+Lemke Lake, located at Doran Road and Highway 17 is a favorite for families.
+The Ministry of Natural Resources annually stocks speckled trout in Lemke Lake as a put-and-take lake.
 It is easily accessible and there is plenty of parking available.
-Algonquin Park has over 1,500 lakes and 1,200 kilometers of streams and has 54 different recorded species of fish in the Park.
+Algonquin Park has over 1,500 lakes and 1,200 kilometers of streams with 54 different recorded species of fish.
 In addition, Algonquin Park is home to some of the finest Brook Trout and Lake Trout fishing in the world!
 Anglers typically target walleye as the number one fish for table fare, musky and pike for their fighting abilities and bass for tournament anglers.